OxideMod/Oxide.Docs/docs/guides/developers/my-first-plugin.md

 Before you start, ensure you have the following:

 1. A configured development environment.
 If you haven't set up your development environment yet, please follow our guide [here](development-environment).
-3. The .NET Framework 4.8 SDK (Developer Bundle) from [Microsoft .NET](https://dotnet.microsoft.com/en-us/download/dotnet-framework/net48).
-Make sure when creating your project to choose .NET Framework 4.8 or set the version manually in your .csproj file.
+3. The latest .NET SDK from [Microsoft .NET Downloads](https://dotnet.microsoft.com/en-us/download/dotnet/9.0).
+This modern SDK includes support for all previous versions.
+When creating your project, make sure to select .NET Framework 4.8 as your target framework or set it manually in your .csproj file.

 ## Understanding Plugins and Extensions